stackernews/booger/README.md

 # how to run (locally)

+_Note: steps 1, 2, and 3 won't be necessary once we start issuing releases_

 0. [install postgres](https://www.postgresql.org/download/) and run it (welcome to app programming)
 1. insall deno 1.34.2 or later (welcome to deno)